Cupid (Daniel Powter song): Background

 Powter stated the inspiration and meaning for writing the song "Cupid" was when he was walking with his dog in a park one day and saw an elderly couple hugging and dancing with each other.
 He also added:

 I thought to myself: 'Oh my god.
 That is so amazing.'
 So I went back home and started writing all of these lyrics about: It doesn't matter if you're yin, doesn't matter if you're the yang.
 It's just that, the only thing that matters is that you love each other.
 So Cupid is trying to capture that moment where we're very different but we still love each other.

+He also said in an interview with Getty Images:

+Cupid is a song that I wrote to kind of have that, you know, it's supposed to sort of represent that giddy first part of the relationship and then it's supposed to take you through the years — into the golden years — where a couple stays together and that sort of romanticizes the ideal relationship.
+I wanted to chronologically show people that you can love each other no matter what.